sgriffin-magnoliacap/LLM-Pipeline---Agent-Starter-Kits/README.md

 ## LLM Pipeline & Agent Starter Kits

+To me, an An LLM pipeline runs LLM calls in a fixed order, while an agent uses an LLM to choose and run tools in whatever order is needed to complete a task.

-Simple, batteries‑included starters to:
+This repo includes simple, batteries‑included starters to:
+- call LLMs directly for common tasks (LLM Pipeline Starter Kit)
 - build an agent that can use tools (Agent Starter Kit)
-- call LLMs directly for common tasks (LLM Pipeline Starter Kit)

 Both kits use a shared, YAML‑driven model configuration and environment‑based API keys.
 You can use OpenAI by default, optionally X.ai (Grok) models, and optionally Tavily for internet search.